nour-elghareeb/pincode-lock/README.md

     public onCreate(savedInstanceState Bundle) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
+        if (Bundle != null){
             // Assign Dots view
             IndicatorDotView dotsView = findViewById(R.id.dotsView);
             // Assign PinLockView
             PinLockView pinLockView = findViewById(R.id.pinLockView);

             // Attach dots view to pinlockview
             pinLockView.attachPinDotView(dotsView);

             // Maximum length the user can input (default is 15) pinLockView.setMaxLength(15);

             // Actual required pincode length (default is 4) pinLockView.setRequiredLength(4);

             // input freeze duration is seconds when the user run out of attempts. (default is 30 seconds) pinLockView.setFreezeDuration(30);

             // Maximum number of attempts before freezing input (default is 5) pinLockView.setMaxNumberOfAttempts(5);

             // Maximum consecutive number of backspace touches to consider as an attempt (default is 2) pinLockView.setMaxConsecutiveBackspaceForAnAttempt(2);

             // set pin progromatically.
 Useful if you want to restore pin after onRestoreInstance pinLockView.setPin("1234");

             // Make your activity/fragment implement a PinCodeLockListener or create a new instance and set a listener. pinLockView.setPinChangeListener(this);

             // Setting mode
             pinLockView.setMode(PinLockMode.VERIFY);
+        }

     }
 }